ITSSimulators/ODRoNeS/doc/logics.md

   - parametric and numerical methods will never override geometry virtual methods.

 ## Memory management ##
 A lane keeps an array of lane pointers, ` lane** _nextLane ` and ` lane** _prevLane `,
  and it will deallocate the array when the destructor is called.
 A section creates the lanes in a lane array (`lane*`) that the section itself will deallocate.
-The LRN allocates and sets an array of section (`section*`), that it will deallocate, Routes keep an array of section pointers stored in the LRN (`section**`) the array is responsibility of the route.
+The RNS allocates and sets an array of section (`section*`), that it will deallocate, Everything is kept consistent inside lrn.
+When RNS is copied, new sectors and lanes are created and there is a rewiring process to link the lanes.
-The LRN allocates an array of routes (`route*`), the array responsibility of the LRN.
-Everything is kept consistent inside lrn.
-However, when copying lanes the original pointers (addresses) are copied for stuff like next and prevLane.
- Thus, be careful that if the original lrn is deallocated, the pointers won't work anymore.

- [ POTENTIALLY ] we could add a fix in lrn::assignInputLRNToThis so that for the incoming lrn we would check all the next, prev, starboard and port lanes, and would re-link the lrn consistenly.

 ## Lane direction ##